altancode/apex/README.md

 1. Install the requirements using "pip3 install -r requirements.txt"
 1. Configure Apex with the IP address of your JVC and the device name of your serial port.
 In the apex.yaml file, change "jvcip" to be the IP of the JVC projector and change "hdfury" to be the serial device name of the HDFury device.
 1. Eventually you'll want to have Apex start automatically, but to get started you can simply use "python3 apex.py"

-It outputs basic info to stdout and more detailed info to x0.log

 HDFury Setup
 ==============